-- The initial phase of the economic restart has been quicker than expected, as reflected by the IMF's recent upgrade to its global growth outlook.
-We see the hardest part lying ahead, and the path to a full recovery is likely to be long, uneven and highly uncertain. - Covid infections have picked up, but fatalities and hospitalizations have risen only moderately.
-We believe daily new infections are likely a fraction of the peaks, in our view, we see rising case counts having a diminishing negative impact on mobility.
-All the same, the economic restart looks to face significant challenges in the near term. - Evidence of permanent damages is limited so far for economies as a whole but the adjustment to a post-COVID world could be painful, especially for contact-intensive sectors. - Market implication: We are moderately pro-risk, and express it in an overweight in high yield on both a strategic and tactical horizon.
+- The activity restart is moving into a more difficult phase just as a flare-up of coronavirus infections prompts tighter restrictions.
+The initial phase of the economic restart has been quicker than expected, as reflected by the IMF's recent upgrade to its global growth outlook.
+We see the hardest part lying ahead. - Covid infections have picked up, but fatalities and hospitalizations have risen only moderately.
+We see the current wave as smaller and shallower than the first wave, after correcting for more testing.
+Rising case counts are having a diminishing negative impact on mobility. - Evidence of permanent damages is limited so far for economies as a whole but the adjustment to a post-Covid world could be painful, especially for contact-intensive sectors if mobility is curtailed for an extended period of time. - Market implication: We are moderately pro-risk, and express it in an overweight in high yield on both a strategic and tactical horizon.
 We have a preference for cyclical assets in Europe.